seqscope/cartloader/docs/vignettes/intro.md

 ## Getting Started per Platform

-These tutorials demonstrate how to run the `CartLoader` pipeline on a variety of ST platforms using small, representative datasets.
+These tutorials demonstrate how to run `CartLoader` on a variety of ST platforms using small, representative datasets.

-For consistency, we use mouse hippocampus when available.
 <!-- If a platform lacks hippocampal data, we select a comparable brain subregion. -->

 !!! warning

+    For consistency, we use mouse hippocampus when available.

     Each tutorial begins with data in the platform’s native format.